felipearosemena/leaflink-interview/backend/b2b-ecommerce/README.md

 ## Overview

 This project is meant to examine your ability to structure, organize, and write a small web application.
-This project is meant to be at most a 3 hour exercise.
+This project is meant to be at most a three hour exercise.
 If you find yourself going over the time limit, please stop and submit what you have.